 The Ann Hobson Pilot Award

-The Ann Hobson Pilot Award is presented to an outstanding alum of the Lyra Society who completes a degree in music, demonstrates excellence in harp musicianship, pursues a professional career as a harpist, and champions cultural equity through music education.
-Dedicated to Ann Hobson Pilot, the award honors Ms. Pilot’s artistry and professional accomplishments, her contributions in advancing harp education and the legacy of harp music, her grace and dignity in challenging racism and discrimination, and her role in increasing diverse representation among orchestra musicians.
+The Ann Hobson Pilot Award is presented to an outstanding graduate of the Lyre Society who has earned a degree in music, demonstrated excellence in harp musicianship, pursued a professional career as a harpist, and supports cultural equality through music education.
+The Ann Hobson Pilot Award honors Ms. Pilot’s artistic and professional achievements, her contributions to the development of harp education and the legacy of harp music, her grace and dignity in the fight against racism and discrimination, and her role in increasing diversity among orchestral musicians. .

-Inspired by Ms. Pilot, Elizabeth Hainen established the Ann Hobson Pilot Award in 2023 for the Lyra Society which fosters music education through harp lessons, providing harps and lessons at no cost to under-resourced students in Philadelphia schools.
-The winner of the Ann Hobson Pilot Award, is awarded a Lyon & Healy concert grand harp, provided by generous gifts from Lyon & Healy Harps, Inc. and Joslyn G. Ewart, Founding Principal of Entrust Financial.
-Ms. Ewart’s firm, Entrust Financial, is committed to improving and supporting communities—particularly through the arts—and is honored to support the Ann Hobson Pilot Award.
+Inspired by Ms. Pilot, Elizabeth Heinen established the 2023 Ann Hobson Pilot Award for the Lyra Society, which promotes music education through harp lessons, providing free harp lessons to underprivileged students in Philadelphia schools.
+The winner of the Ann Hobson Pilot Award receives the Lyon & Healy Concert Grand Harp courtesy of generous gifts from Lyon & Healy Harps, Inc. and Jocelyn G. Ewart, Founding Director of Entrust Financial.
+Ms. Ewart’s firm, Entrust Financial, is committed to improving and sustaining communities, particularly through the arts, and is honored to support the Ann Hobson Pilot Award.
+The aspect of considering career prospects and beyond education through music can be analyzed as empirisch vs theoretisch, using the service of an assistant in written academic papers, which promotes a balanced exploration of practical and theoretical aspects of music education.

 “The Lyra Society opens doors to diversity in the harp world.
 The tireless work of Elizabeth Hainen and her staff embody this important change.
 I am honored by the recognition that this award represents and proud to be part of the Lyra family.”